lxiong1/sagewhale/README.md

 invoke server
 ```

 The [development task](#development-tasks) runs the `entrypoint.sh` file.
 Shortcut way to not have to think about how to stand it up since most useful tasks are under the `invoke` command.
+Another thing to note is that a `data` directory will be created at the root of the project to mount to the database container that is stood up during startup for persistence.

 You can visit `http://127.0.0.1:5000` for the Swagger documentation after startup.